jbrockopp/docs/content/administration/server/reference/_index.md

 This configuration variable is used by the [compiler component](/docs/administration/server/components/compiler/) for the server.

+Examples using this configuration variable are provided in the above reference documentation.

 This variable enables using GitHub or GitHub Enterprise Server as a registry for fetching pipeline [templates](/docs/tour/templates/) from.

 By default, Vela will use [GitHub](https://github.com/) as a registry for fetching templates.